EastRane/eastrane.github.io/docs/plugins/eastzombies/configuration.md

   # If true, players will respawn at their death location when they first die and become a zombie.
   # Also, their bed respawn location (set as a human) will be reset.
   reset_respawn_on_first_death: true
+  # For those who want zombies to respawn at specific location instead of their death location.
+  # Only works with reset_respawn_on_first_death enabled as well.
+  # -1 to disable
+  zombie_respawn_location:
+    x: -1
+    y: -1
+    z: -1
   flesh:
     # If true, zombie players will drop rotten flesh upon death.
     drop_flesh: true
     # The amount of rotten flesh dropped.
     amount: 4
+  # Player's invulnerability after respawn.
+  # Duration in ticks (0 to disable).
+  respawn_invulnerability: 60
+  # Player's invulnerability after the start of the event.
+  # Duration in ticks (0 to disable).
+  start_invulnerability: 6000
   # Effects applied to zombie players.
   effects:
     enabled: true